theory/justatheory/content/post/past/db/pg/test-your-results.md

 :   Just like `set_hasnt()`, except that duplicates matter.

-Be sure to look at my [previous post] for usage examples.
+Be sure to look at my [previous post][req] for usage examples.
 Since I wrote it, I've also added the ability to pass an array as the second argument to these functions.
 This is specifically for the case when the query you're testing results a single column of results; the array just makes it easier to specify expected values in a common case: